 There has always been so much more to the picture above than gratuitous use of a familiar face.
 As a documentary story teller, I’m striving to be a couples’ eyes for the day, to show them what they didn’t see.
 The picture links to a Photofilm from the day and a reasonably energetic father of the bride speech!

-There are two pivotal, expressive and highly emotive points of a day in particular.
-Often it’s the service and then the speeches.
+There are two particularly pivotal expressive and highly emotive points of a day in particular.
+Often it’s the service and then speeches, not necessarily in that order.
 This is when emotional vulnerability is truly laid bare.

-I can’t place a scientific absolute on the ratio of colour to black and white pictures I present to each couple, but there is a process behind why some images work more effectively as monochrome photographs.
-Colour is for the eye, black and white is for the brain, and if that sounds perhaps a little clinical, strip away the colour and you allow the story to unfold more comfortably.
-There’s less distraction and for someone who is absorbed by high contrast dynamic imagery, I get drawn right into where the light source is leading me.
+There is a process behind why some images work more effectively as black and white pictures.
+Colour is for the eye, black and white is for the brain.
+Strip away the colour and you allow the story to unfold; there’s less distraction and for someone who is absorbed by high contrast dynamic imagery, I get drawn right into where the light source is leading me.
 That’s certainly why some of the more emotional pictures within this gallery are classically black and white.

 I’ve always felt it important to choose a photographer who produces pictures that resonate with you.
 Do you connect with their work, by which I mean how do you feel when you look through a portfolio of pictures from somebody else’s wedding?
 Wedding photography is about legacy, it’s about sealing recollection.